BeyondFe/blog/aurelia_testing_with_jest.md

 ```

 #### Step 3
 Create a setup file for Jest.
 This will allow me to use Aurelia in the tests.
+The setup file is located in ``test/jest-pretest.js``.
+This file can be named anything you'd like.
+Configure jest to use this setup file in the configuration under ``setupFiles.js``, line 14 Step 1.
 ```javascript
 import 'aurelia-polyfills';
 import {Options} from 'aurelia-loader-nodejs';